Minty-Meeo/Pikmin-1-Randomizer-Gecko/README.md

 You may notice a port to GCN USA v1.00 in my repository.
 This was a warm-up port of the Randomizer from before I ported it to New Play Control!
 USA.
 It has fallen a bit behind code-wise from the final product, so it should only be used if absolutely necessary.

 I have no plans to port the Randomizer to any other revisions of Pikmin 1 at the moment, but the source and documentation is available to anyone who wants to try.

+## Can I report a bug?
+If you're playing in Dolphin Emulator and experience a crash or some other oddity, the best thing you can do is make a savestate and share it with me.
+The GameCube revisions of Pikmin 1 also have a crash handler that prints to OSReports, which in turn are captured by Dolphin Emulator and displayed in its log.
+If you could send me that log as well, that'd be super.
+You can send these things either via an Issue Report on this Github page, or on Discord via Hocotate Hacker (my tag is @The JustGreat Minty Meeo#0244).